Skip to main content

 <!-- Match if next_post has a value of 1 -->

-<variable id="next-blue" var="next_post">1</variable>
+<variable id="next_blue" var="next_post">1</variable>

 <!-- Match if t_score is >= 100 -->